evjrob/everettsprojects.com/_posts/2014-08-08-electric-longboards-and-adrenaline-rushes.md

 Forgive the poor quality of the video, I lack a GoPro, so I had to film it with my phone.
 This also had the side effect that I didn't really want to get up to speed, it's nerve racking enough already without the additional filmography concerns.

 In general, the acceleration has a ton of punch and the brakes are quite soft, especially at lower speeds.
 At higher speeds they work a lot better, and will certainly get you down to a speed at which you can toe drag to slow down.
 If you're going down a really steep hill you may find that the brakes are too weak to prevent the acceleration due to gravity, so act accordingly.
 If that means toe dragging the whole way or walking the board down the hill, then do it.
 It also helps to reprogram the ESC to fit your riding style.
-You can find the instructions here: <http://www.hobbyking.com/hobbyking/store/uploads/842133110X337002X22.pdf>

 I ended up keeping all the defaults except the startup acceleration, which I set to 9 levels.
 This makes the acceleration a lot smoother, so you're less likely to over do it and fall over backwards as the board rockets forward.